-Kill switches are a safety mechanism used to shut off machinery in an emergency, when it cannot be shut down in the usual manner.
+In a nutshell, kill switches are a safety mechanism used to shut off machinery in an emergency.
+They’re usually activated when the machinery can’t be shut down like normal.

-Many large sites occasionally have some features that struggle under certain edge cases, often related to third-party integrations.
-A typical use case is that one of the payment providers is currently down and can’t take new orders.
+Many large sites occasionally have some features that struggle under certain edge cases.
+This often comes from third-party integrations.
+Typical use case: One of a site’s payment providers is down and can’t take new orders.

-Kill switches makes it super easy to turn these flaky features off, which is a simple way to degrade the service in order to keep the business running.
+Kill switches makes it super easy to turn these flaky features off.
+They’re a simple way to degrade a service in order to keep your business running.

 “Of course, it would be nice to not need the kill switches, but they have proven their value over time.”

 A good general practice is to wrap your flaky feature in an inverted feature flag.
 Your application should assume that the feature is working as expected so long as the feature flag is disabled.

 When you disable a flag by default, your application will still have the feature enabled.
 This is in case it can’t fetch the latest version of the feature toggle.